Biddy Mason: Relocations in 1847 and 1851

-Missionaries from the Church of Jesus Christ of Latter-day Saints (Mormon) proselytized in Mississippi.
+Missionaries from the Church of Jesus Christ of Latter-day Saints (Mormons) proselytized in Mississippi.
 They taught Smith, his wife, and their six children, and they converted in 1847.
 Enslaved people were only allowed to be preached to and baptized with their owner's permission, according to church policy.
 It is unknown whether Biddy was baptized.

 The Smith household joined a group of other church members from Mississippi as part of the Mormon exodus in 1848.
-The group departed from Winter Quarters, Nebraska on July 3, 1848 and arrived in the Salt Lake Valley, Utah Territory on October 10, 1848.
+The group departed from Winter Quarters, Nebraska, on July 3, 1848, and arrived in the Salt Lake Valley, Utah Territory, on October 10, 1848.
 During the journey west, Biddy herded livestock, prepared meals, and midwifed while caring for her own children.
 Thirty-four enslaved people went with their owners to the Utah Territory.
 The enslaved people built log cabins, cleared fields, and planted in the town of Cottonwood in the Salt Lake Valley.